-Beige coloured limestone, with thin to medium grain and non-uniform background.
-This limestone is mostly characterized by the presence of strong signs of fossils with darker colour, sparsely distributed throughout the stone surface.
+The Jura Beige is a beige coloured limestone, with thin to medium grain and non-uniform background.
+This limestone is mostly known by the presence of strong signs of fossils with darker colour, sparsely distributed throughout the stone surface.

 The Jura Beige is a reference beige coloured limestone from Germany, with considerable hardness.
 Its main variations depend mostly on the more or less abundance of dark coloured fossils, as well as background uniformity.
-This limestone can have a light and darker variations, as well as a vein-cut variation (less common and with limited quantity).
+This limestone can have a light and dark variation, as well as a vein-cut variation (less common and with limited quantity).

 Jura Beige Light limestone